Content

 This training will require support from a dedicated Clinical Lead at their hospice.

-By the end of their training, volunteers will be supported onto a career pathway aligned to your hospice’s identified workforce needs i.e. either via a university course, workplace apprenticeship, or paid employment route into eventually becoming a healthcare assistant (clinical band 2 or 3) or a nursing associate (clinical band 4).
+By the end of their training, volunteers will be supported onto a career pathway aligned to their hospice’s identified workforce needs.
+This might be via a university course, workplace apprenticeship, or paid employment route into eventually becoming a healthcare assistant or nursing associate.

 Image